pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`line_of_sight`

-This code creates a game where the player controls a character that can move on a map filled with walls, and there are enemies positioned on the map.
-The player can move using the arrow keys.
-The game includes features like line of sight detection between the player and enemies, scrolling when the player reaches the edge of the screen, and collision detection with walls.
+This code demonstrates the concept of creating a line of sight between two entities in a game using the Arcade library.
+The `on_draw` method uses the `arcade.has_line_of_sight` function to determine if there are any obstacles blocking the line of sight between the player and the enemy.
+If there are no obstacles, a red line is drawn between the player and the enemy to indicate visibility; otherwise, a white line is drawn.
+This concept is commonly used in game development for implementing visibility and obstruction mechanics.

 maze_depth_first.py
 -------------------